 At ULBC we are very fortunate to have an extensive coaching team, lead by UL Chief Coach Phil Gray.
-Our four professional coaches are supported by two physiologists and two S&C (strength and conditioning) coaches.
+Our three professional coaches are supported three S&C (strength and conditioning) coaches.
 Physio support is also available.
 In addition coaching & support is provided by a volunteer network made up of highly successful alumni and friends of the club.

 Phil Gray – Chief Coach

 Phil Gray joined ULBC in 2011 and was appointed Chief Coach in 2015.
 Previously he was the World Class Start coach at Bath University.
-Gray has coached at five U23 World Championships, coaching the British Lightweight Women’s Quad to a bronze medal in 2013.
+Gray has coached at six U23 World Championships, coaching the British Lightweight Women’s Quad to a bronze medal in 2013.
 In 2014 he coached Emily Criag to Gold in the LW 1X at the World University Rowing Championships.
 Gray was appointed by GB Rowing as the Lead Coach for the British Team for the 2016 World University Championships, and coached the GB M4- to Gold.
-In 2017 Gray coached the GB U23 W8+.
+In 2017 Gray coached the GB U23 W8+ and in 2018 the GB U23 M4+.

 Hugo Gulliver – Senior Coach

 Hugo Gulliver joined ULBC in 2015, from a position as an assistant coach to the Harvard University Heavyweight Men’s Rowing Programme.
 Prior to that he coached at Latymer Upper School guiding a girls quad to win the Diamond Jubilee Challenge Cup at Henley Royal Regatta.
 Gulliver has coached at both the U23 World Championships and World University Championships, and with the Great Britain Junior team.
 He is also a graduate of the Institute For Rowing Leadership, in the USA.
-In 2017 Gulliver coached the GB U23 W4-.
+In 2017 Gulliver coached the GB U23 W4- and in 2019 the GB U23 M4+, winning a Silver Medal in Sarasota, Florida.
+In 2018 GB Rowing appointed him Lead Coach for the World University Championship.
+Gulliver directly coached both the GB M8+ and M4- to Gold.

-Strength & Conditioning Coaches – Will Pettipher, Matt Cooper
+Strength & Conditioning Coaches – Matt Cooper, Elliot Moon

 Contact the coaching team directly via: firstname.lastname@example.org